yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [*] BOF execution completed
 ```

 Binaries are automatically encrypted and stored in memory after they are ran the first time.
-This means that you do not need to constantly send the binary over the wire and you could instead do something like this the next time :
+This means that you do not need to constantly send the binary over the wire and you could instead do something like this the next time around:

 ```
 29/08/2024 20:45:19 [ori] Demon » noconsolation powershell.exe $ExecutionContext.SessionState.LanguageMode